 Encombi ADMIN

 Load power meter

-DG load meter: 0 L
+DG load meter: 0 '

 PV load meter: 0 Load power meter setup page.
 A maximum of 48 power meters for load is supported.
 Load meters are devided into three groups, each with a maximum of 16 meters.
 K

-Mains load meter: 0 The three groups share the protocol and ID range with the source meters for IPV, DG and Malins respectively.
-Group1 shares with DG, Group2 shares with PV and Group3 shares with Mains.
+Mains load meter: 0 each with a maximum of 10 meters.
+The three groups share the protocol and ID range with the source meters for PV, DC and Mains respectively.
+Group1 shares with DC, Group2 shares with PV and Group3 shares with Mains.
 The number of load meter plus the number of source meters for each group can be a maximum of 16 meters.